Best Inflatable Stand Up Paddle Boards (SUPs) of 2024

 Another great mid-range option, the Bote Breeze Aero comes highly recommended by everyday users.
 The turned-up nose helps in wavy conditions, the two size options are great for differing heights and abilities, while the packability is top-notch.
 Ultimately, we didn’t give this board an award because it was on the higher end of mid-level boards, and we felt there were better budget-friendly options on the market.

-ATOLL 11
+Atoll 11

 Best Use: Paddling and other Flatwater adventures